• Skip to primary navigation

 • Add butter, salt, pepper, and lemon juice.
 Process shortly to combine.
 Adjust the taste.

-• Keep refrigerated for up to one week or freeze for up to 3-4 months.
+• Store: Keep refrigerated for up to one week or freeze for up to 3-4 months.
 See instructions regarding freezing in the blog post.

 Notes